 Stay the night nearby for more time at the cliffs.

 As we’ve mentioned before, the weather at the Cliffs of Moher can be fickle.
-So, why not give yourself more chances to go to the cliffs without rain?
+So, why not give yourself more chances to go to these Irish cliffs without rain?

 Instead of visiting on a day trip, one of our best travel tips is to stay the night in County Clare.
 This way, you have two opportunities to see the Cliffs of Moher.
 We even review the best places to stay near the cliffs later in this post.

 Do you have to pay to visit the Cliffs of Moher?

 Technically, you don’t have to pay to see these famous cliffs in Ireland.
 However, you do have to pay for parking (hence, the tickets mentioned above!).

 If you’re traveling by car, the only way to see the cliffs for free would be to park in Doolin and hike the Doolin Cliff Walk.
 We do NOT recommend this option because the trail includes exposed cliff-top paths and other safety issues.

 Remember to dispose of any trash properly, respect the wildlife, and not pick any flowers or take any stones from the site.
 The Cliffs of Moher is an important cultural site with incredible biodiversity–respect the land here so others can enjoy it for future generations!

 Things to do at the Cliffs of Moher

 Listen to the official Cliffs of Moher audio tour.